 How much should I save for retirement?
 When can I retire?
 How should I invest my retirement money?
 These are some of the key questions of retirement planning, and the answer to all of them depends on how much income you will need in retirement.
-That is why an accurate and reliable projection of your cash flows during retirement is critical.
+That is why an accurate and reliable projection of your cash flows during retirement can be critical.

 Unfortunately, virtually every free retirement calculator uses an oversimplified approach to estimate your retirement income needs.